 You provide data to us when you make an enquiry and during the course of us providing our services to you.
-This may be through your use of our website when you contact us, via telephone, email or written correspondence when you engage our legal services or as a result of your relationship with our staff.
+This may be through your use of our website when you contact us via our enquiry form or by telephone, email or other written correspondence and during meetings with our staff and/or students, and any other times that you engage our legal services or as a result of your interactions with our staff and students.